rackerlabs/environment-discovery-utility/README.md

 ### What Do We Collect?

-For an overview of the data collected, please see the [included word document](/src/edu-data-collection-summary.pdf).
+For an overview of the data collected, please see the [included document](/src/edu-data-collection-summary.pdf).

 ### Minimum Requirements